-The service_description class implements the SAGA attribute interface and offers getter methods for the user to obtain details of that service.
+The service_description class implements the SAGA attributes interface and offers getter methods for the user to obtain details of that service.
 The attributes are based on those found in GLUE.
-In addition it has the methods listed below.
+In addition to the attributes interface, it has the methods listed below.
 This class has no CONSTRUCTOR as objects of this type are created only by other objects in the service discovery API.

+'''

 - DESTRUCTOR

 Purpose: Destructor for service_data object.

+Format:

+DESTRUCTOR

-Format: DESTRUCTOR (in service_description sdesc)
+(in service_description sdesc)

+Inputs:

-Inputs: sdesc object to be destroyed
+object to be destroyed

+sdesc

+Outputs:

+Throws:

-Outputs: Throws: Notes: -
+Notes:

 - get_url

-Purpose: return the URL to contact the service Format: get_url (out string url);
+Purpose: return the URL to contact the service

+Format:

+(out string url);

+get_url

-Inputs: -
+Inputs:

+Outputs: url:

-Outputs: url: URL to contact the service
+URL to contact the service

+Throws:

+NotImplemented

+DoesNotExist

-DoesNotExist NoSuccess
+NoSuccess

-Notes: The URL may also be obtained using the
+- the URL may also be obtained using the

+Notes:

-attribute interface.
+attributes interface.

 - get_related_services

 Purpose: return the set of related services

+Format:

-Format: get_related_services (out array<service_description>
+get_related_services (out array<service_description>

 services);

-Inputs: -
+Inputs:

+Outputs: services:

-Outputs: services: set of related
+set of related

 service_description objects

-${\tt NoSuccess}$
+Throws:

+NotImplemented

+NoSuccess

+Notes:

-Notes: This function returns an array of
+- this function returns an array of

 service_descriptions.
+Alternatively, the

-Alternatively, the attribute interface may be used to get the uids of the related services.
+attributes interface may be used to get the

+uids of the related services.

+- the returned list can be empty.

 - get_data

+Purpose:

-Purpose: return a service_data object with the
+return a service_data object with the

 ServiceData key/value pairs

-Format: get_data (out service_data data);
+(out service_data data);

+Format:

+get_data

-Inputs: -
+Inputs:

+Outputs: data:

-Outputs: data: a service_data object
+a service_data object

+Throws:

+NotImplemented

+NoSuccess

+- the returned service_data object may be

-Notes: -
+Notes:

+empty, i.e. has no attributes at all.

+'''